levantamdhcn/aws-workshop/content/4-createpipelinecomponents/4.1-createscriptfiles/_index.md

   sudo cp -r build/* nginx
 ```

-3.
+3. Check if docker service is running with docker info command.
+If not, start the service.
 ```
   if ! docker info > /dev/null 2>&1; then
     service docker start
   fi
 ```

-Next, we will proceed to create an S3 bucket to store session logs.
+Next, we will proceed to create an appspec.yml file.